TRT Global - Türkiye, Russia reaffirm commitment to Syria's unity and renew push for Ukraine peace talks

-Turkish Foreign Minister Hakan Fidan and his Russian counterpart Sergey Lavrov has reaffirmed their countries’ shared commitment to safeguarding Syria’s territorial integrity and advancing long-term regional stability.
+Turkish Foreign Minister Hakan Fidan and his Russian counterpart Sergey Lavrov have reaffirmed their countries’ shared commitment to safeguarding Syria’s territorial integrity and advancing long-term regional stability.

 “As Türkiye and Russia, we will continue to work together to ensure that the territorial integrity and sovereignty of Syria is protected,” Fidan said at a joint press conference on Tuesday following high-level talks in Moscow.